 The judges take into account the age of each applicant.
 We don't expect a 26-year-old to have achieved as much as a 38-year-old.

 Also, we're open to receiving entries from a wide range of professionals who are involved in the home building industry.
-After reviewing the nomination form, the FAQs, and the how-to-win tips sheet, if you're still unsure, for a ruling on eligibility, email Denise Dersin: firstname.lastname@example.org.
+After reviewing the nomination form, the FAQs, and the how-to-win tips sheet, if you're still unsure, email Denise Dersin: email@example.com, for a ruling on eligibility.

 (Tips courtesy of editors Rob Cassidy and Dave Barista.)